Dive bar Liquor Lyle's to remain closed as owners look to sell

-Liquor Lyle's, the proudly seedy Hennepin Avenue dive bar, is up for sale for the first time in nearly a half-century, one of the owners said Wednesday.
+Liquor Lyle's, the proudly seedy Hennepin Avenue dive bar in south Minneapolis, is up for sale for the first time in nearly a half-century, one of the owners said Wednesday.

 Ken Meshbesher said that if "somebody comes up with a figure, we'll sell it.
 We haven't set a price.
 That's as far as we are."